Hodge-Tate decomposition for non-smooth spaces: Introduction

 where $\pO_X$ is the completed pro-\'etale structure sheaf on $X_\pe$.
 So by the Leray spectral sequence, the study of the $p$-adic \'{e}tale cohomology can be broken into two parts: the study of $R^i\nu_*\wh\calO_X$, and the understanding of its cohomology.

-When $X$ is a smooth rigid space, we have $R^i\nu_*\pO_X=\Omega_{X/K}^i(-i)$ (see \cite{Sch12B}, 3.23).
-Here the twist $"(-i)"$ means when $X=X_0\times_{K_0} K$ comes from a smooth rigid space $X_0$ over a finite extension $K_0/\Q_p$, the sheaf $R^i\nu_*\pO_X$ is isomorphic to the $(-i)$ th Tate twist of the $i$-th continuous differential sheaf over $K$, as a sheaf of module equipped with a Galois action.
+When $X$ is a smooth rigid space, we have $R^i\nu_*\pO_X=\Omega_{X/K}^i(-i)$ (see \cite[3.23]{Sch12B}).
+Here the twist $``(-i)"$ means when $X=X_0\times_{K_0} K$ comes from a smooth rigid space $X_0$ over a finite extension $K_0/\Q_p$, the sheaf $R^i\nu_*\pO_X$ is isomorphic to the $(-i)$-th Tate twist of the $i$-th continuous differential sheaf over $K$, as a sheaf of module equipped with a Galois action.

-In general when $X$ is not necessarily smooth over $K$, we use the aforementioned \'eh-topology to extend the \'etale site to a locally smooth site $X_\eh$.
-Here we sheafify the presheaf of $K$-linear continuous differential forms to get the \'eh-sheaf of differentials $\Omega_{ \eh}^i$.
-Then we have the following result, connecting the higher direct image $R^i\nu_*\pO_X$ of the completed pro-\'etale structure sheaf with the \'eh-sheaf of differentials: \begin{theorem}[\'eh-pro\'et spectral sequence] Let $X$ be a rigid analytic space over $K$.
+In general when $X$ is not necessarily smooth over $K$, we use the aforementioned $\eh$-topology to extend the \'etale site to a locally smooth site $X_\eh$, and denote the natural map of sites as $\pi_X:X_\eh \ra X_\et$.
+We sheafify the presheaf of $K$-linear continuous differential forms to get the $\eh$-sheaf of differentials $\Omega_{ \eh}^i$.
+Then we have the following result, connecting the higher direct image $R^i\nu_*\pO_X$ of the completed pro-\'etale structure sheaf with the $\eh$-sheaf of differentials: \begin{theorem}[$\eh$-pro\'et spectral sequence] Let $X$ be a rigid space over $K$.
 Then there exists an $E_2$ (Leray) spectral sequence of $\calO_X$-modules

 When $X$ is smooth over $K$, the higher direct image $R^i\pi_{X *}\Omega^j_\eh$ vanishes for $j\in \NN$ and $i>0$, with